 Containment of COVID-19 requires a campus community that is committed to working together to reinforce the plans contained in Our Way Forward.
 To that end, we have developed a color-coded system to provide a summary view of the state of viral infection in our population and our ability to contain it.

-Wake Forest will operate in one of five levels during the fall semester.
+Wake Forest will operate in one of five levels during the 2020-2021 school year.
 The University, in collaboration with experts in infectious disease and public health, have identified multiple indicators that will be evaluated to monitor current public health conditions in our community.
 Our operating status will be adjusted in consultation with our medical experts to support the appropriate public health response for containing COVID-19 on campus and engaging the resources needed to mitigate outbreaks.